 - Forgetfulness, difficulty concentrating or confusion

-- Headaches that are different from previous headaches in quality, severity or pattern
+- Headaches that are different from previous ones in quality, severity or pattern

-- Joint pain, often moving from joint to joint, without swelling or redness
+- Joint pain, often moving from joint to joint, without accompanying swelling or redness

 - Lymph node tenderness in the neck or armpit

-While no direct link has yet been found, many people develop CFS after a viral infection, leading researchers to wonder if it is related.
+Viral infections, specifically Epstein-Barr, human herpes virus 6, Parvovirus and mouse leukemia viruses.
+While no direct link has yet been found, many people develop CFS after a viral infection, leading researchers to wonder if the two conditions are related.

-CFS sufferers tend to have diminished immune systems, although nothing conclusive has been found.
+Immune disorders.
+CFS sufferers tend to have weakened immune systems; however, no conclusive link has been found.